-9.4 Preliminary Information

-The Customer shall provide the earliest possible notice (preferably 12 months) to their selected Retailer, Metering Coordinator and the Distributor of the intention to plan for a high voltage supply.

-The following preliminary information shall be provided to the Distributor and Metering Coordinator:

-- A single line diagram of the proposed HV installation.
-(Refer Figure 9.7-A) - An overall site plan showing the proposed location of the HV equipment, including the network connection point, VTs, CTs & metering panel location; - The preferred Point of Supply (new installation); - The anticipated annual GWh throughput; - The anticipated maximum demand (MVA) required for the installation; - Provide details of any proposed or existing HV and LV on-site generation - Any disturbing loads (eg. large motors, large scale battery installations arc furnaces regenerative braking, etc).

-Negotiations should precede detailed design work, placement of orders for equipment and letting of contracts to avoid loss to the Customer arising from designs or equipment being found by the Distributor or Metering Coordinator to be unsuitable for connection to the supply system.
+9.4 Preliminary Information FAQ 0)17 The Customer shall provide the earliest possible notice (preferably 12 months) t selected Retailer, Metering Coordinator and the Distributor of the intention to pla high voltage supply.
+The following preliminary information shall be provided to the Distributor and M Coordinator: etering • A single line diagram of the proposed HV installation.
+(Refer Figure 9.7-A) • An overall site plan showing the proposed location of the HV equipment, inc the network connection point, VTs, CTs & metering panel location; luding • The preferred Point of Supply (new installation); • The anticipated annual GWh throughput; • The anticipated maximum demand (MVA) required for the installation; • Provide details of any proposed or existing HV and LV on-site generation • Any disturbing loads (eg. large motors, large scale battery installations arc furegenerative braking, etc). irnaces Negotiations should precede detailed design work, placement of orders for equipmen letting of contracts to avoid loss to the Customer arising from designs or equipmen lacement of orders for equipment and sing from designs or equipment being found by the Distributor or Metering Coordinator to be unsuitable for connection to the supply system.